Anmol-Tanveer/Crack-the-code-python-game/README.md

 ## Welcome Code Hacker

-You can use the [editor on GitHub](https://github.com/Anmol-Tanveer/Crack-the-code-python-game-/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Game:
 This Game is build to entertain people.
 You would be given some hints to solve the game to Win.